Stainbank Nature Reserve

-Kenneth Stainbank Nature Reserve is an extraordinary mass of vivid green with gorgeous grasslands and thick coastal forests, including yellowwood.
-Yellowwood, present in the country for more than 100 million years, is South Africa’s national tree.
-The reserve provides an ideal habitat for indigenous plants and animals.
-Even insects like centipedes, millipedes, grasshoppers, dragonflies, damselfies, and caterpillars thrive there.
+Kenneth Stainbank Nature Reserve is an extraordinary mass of vivid green vegetation, made up of flourishing grasslands and thick coastal forests with yellowwood trees.
+Present in the country for over 100 million years, yellowwood is South Africa’s national tree.
+The Reserve provides an ideal habitat for indigenous plants and animals.
+Even insects like grasshoppers, millipedes, centipedes, dragonflies, damselfies, and caterpillars thrive there.

 Hiking and Coedmore Castle